mvirgo/MLND-Capstone/README.md

 * Load in all road images (accounting for time series), and save to a pickle file (see `load_road_images.py`)
 * Undistort images (using the camera calibration) and perspective transform to top-down images, save the transformed images (see `undistort_and_transform.py`)
 * Created a file (based on my previous Advanced Lane Lines model, see `make_labels.py`) to calculate the lines, and to save the line data (which will be the labels for each image) to a pickle file.
 This file needs the lines re-drawn over the perspective transformed images in red to work appropriately.
+* Built a neural network (see `unopt_NN.py`) that can take perspect transformed images and labels, then train to predict labels on new perspective transformed images.
+This neural network is *unoptimized* but can at least output the necessary six labels.
+I will continue to improve the model in later steps.

 ## Current Status
 I am currently in the process of manually drawing over the lane lines in the perspective transform images.
 Doing so helps to supplement the detection of the lines, as I was use computer vision techniques in order to calculate the line data needed for labels for the eventual training of my neural network.